Health Library

 EARS

-Over time, Alport syndrome also leads to hearing loss.
+Over time, Alport syndrome also leads to hearing loss in both ears.
 By the early teens, it is common in males with XLAS, though in females, hearing loss is not as common and happens when they're adults.
 With ARAS, boys and girls have hearing loss during childhood.
 With ADAS, it occurs later in life.

 Hearing loss usually occurs before kidney failure.